samlevin11/terrain-challenge/README.md

 ## Run

-1. Start the PostGIS container
+1. Create an `.env` based on the `example.env` and start the PostGIS container

     ```bash
     docker compose up -d